rohanraaj2/rohanraaj2/README.md

 I'm currently a student of Habib University.

-- 👯 I’m looking to collaborate on projects in Python, C++, C#, Verilog, Visual Basic, SQL, MongoDB and LaTex.
+- 👯 I’m looking to collaborate on projects in Python, C++, C#, HTML5, Verilog, Visual Basic, SQL, MongoDB and LaTex.
-- 🤔 I need help with Java and making web based applications.
 - ⚡ Fun fact: I like working on all sorts of projects, i.e simple game development, projects involving data, etc.

 #### Languages: